joe-lemay/TripShare/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Use this app to plan you next group trip!
+Use this app to plan your next group trip!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>